 Annual Incentive Compensation.
 The Company's Incentive Compensation Plan (the "ICP") formally links cash bonuses for executive officers and other participating employees to the Company's semiannual operating performance.
 The Committee establishes target awards under the ICP for each executive officer, expressed as a percentage of the executive's semiannual base salary.
 The Committee then semiannually establishes operating and/or financial performance goals under the ICP.
+For each of the first half and second half of fiscal 2005 these goals were earnings per share (EPS) and cash flow from operations.
 The bonus pool payable under the ICP for each semiannual period can vary from 0% to 200% of the aggregate target bonuses, depending upon the Company's performance against the pre-established goals.
 Individual awards to executive officers can also vary from their targets, depending upon the size of the bonus pool and their individual performance.
-Because the Company did not meet the minimum operating and/or financial performance goals under the ICP in fiscal 2004, no ICP cash awards were made to executive officers for fiscal 2004.